dpc10ster/RJafrocBook/docs/04-ratings-paradigm.md

 \end{tabular}
 \end{table}

+* $r\geq 5$ means "counting ratings greater than or equal to 5 and dividing by the appropriate denominator ($K_1$ for FPF and $K_2$ for TPF)"
+* $r\geq 4$ means "counting ratings greater than or equal to 4 and dividing by the appropriate denominator ($K_1$ for FPF and $K_2$ for TPF)"
+* Etc.

-* Table \@ref(tab:ratingsParadigmTable2) illustrates how ROC operating points are calculated from the cell counts.
-One starts with non-diseased cases that were rated five or more (in this example, since 5 is the highest allowed rating, the “or more” clause is superfluous) and divides by the total number of non-diseased cases, $K_1 = 60$.
+Table \@ref(tab:ratingsParadigmTable2) illustrates how ROC operating points are calculated from the cell counts.
+One starts with non-diseased cases that were rated five or more (in this example, since 5 is the highest allowed rating, the “or more” clause is inconsequential) and divides by the total number of non-diseased cases, $K_1 = 60$.
 This yields the abscissa of the lowest non-trivial operating point, namely  $FPF_{\ge5}$ = 1/60 = 0.017.
 The subscript on FPF is intended to make explicit which ratings are being cumulated.
 The corresponding ordinate is obtained by dividing the number of diseased cases rated "5" or more and dividing by the total number of diseased cases, $K_2 = 50$, yielding $TPF_{\ge5}$ = 22/50 = 0.440.
 Therefore, the coordinates of the lowest operating point are (0.017, 0.44).
 The abscissa of the next higher operating point is obtained by dividing the number of non-diseased cases that were rated "4" or more and dividing by the total number of non-diseased cases, i.e., $TPF_{\ge4}$ = 3/60 = 0.05.
 Similarly the ordinate of this operating point is obtained by dividing the number of diseased cases that were rated "4" or more and dividing by the total number of diseased cases, i.e., $FPF_{\ge4}$ = 34/50 = 0.680.
 The procedure, which at each stage cumulates the number of cases equal to or greater (in the sense of increased confidence level for disease presence) than a specified label, is repeated to yield the rest of the operating points listed in Table 4.1.
 Since they are computed directly from the data, without any assumption, they are called empirical or observed operating points.
 After done this once it would be nice to have a formula implementing the process, one use of which would be to code the procedure.
 First, one needs appropriate notation for the bin counts.

-* Let $K_{1r}$ denote the number of non-diseased cases rated r, and $K_{2r}$ denote the number of diseased cases rated r.
+Let $K_{1r}$ denote the number of non-diseased cases rated r, and $K_{2r}$ denote the number of diseased cases rated r.
 For convenience, define dummy counts  $K_{1{(R+1)}}$ = $K_{2{(R+1)}}$ = 0, where R is the number of ROC bins.
 This construct allows inclusion of the origin (0,0) in the formulae.
 The range of r is $r = 1,2,...,(R+1)$.
 Within each truth-state, the individual bin counts sum to the total number of non-diseased and diseased cases, respectively.
 The following equations summarize all this:

 \begin{equation*}
 K_1=\sum_{r=1}^{R+1}K_{1r}